BIGJRA/BIGJRA.github.io/rejuv.md

 ## Aelita School Route

-~~Time to play Danganronpa.~~ I will begin with Path 1.
+I will begin with Path 1.
 Once more you'll be given a choice to activate the Interceptor's Wish, I declined.

 Head outside.
 Enter this classroom to the left and use the 'A' key to do